2017 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - DIVISIONAL TOURNAMENT OF CHAMPIONS

 The qualifiers for the Race of Champions (“a special race within a race” on Saturday) will be comprised of the top 6 finishers in SP, PRO, SLED/BIKE and SM.
 Should a tie occur following the final event on August 14, the following tie-breaker method (if necessary) will decide the finishing order.
-First tie-break: number of Gold Cup races you have competed in, second tie-break: most number of wins during season, Third tie-break: most number of runner-ups, etc. New for 2016, a “Wildcard” will be drawn from each class from those who maintain perfect attendance, rewarding 7 racers in SP, P, SB & SM, a chance to compete on Saturday.
+First tie-break: number of Gold Cup races you have competed in, second tie-break: most number of wins during season, Third tie-break: most number of runner-ups, etc. A “Wildcard” will be drawn from each class from those who maintain perfect attendance, rewarding 7 racers in SP, P, SB & SM, a chance to compete on Saturday.

 - DIVISIONAL TOURNAMENT OF CHAMPIONS